adamreisnz/ngGo/JGF.md

 					timestamp: "2014-12-08 14:30",

 					// The actual comment
-					comment: "This is my comment",
+					comment: "This is my comment"

-					// Optionally, related to certain coordinates
-					coordinates: "gb"
 				}
 			]
 		},